10 reasons to downsize your house

 10. Avoid having too much capital tied up in one house

 Having all your money tied up in one property can worry some people in case they need to access a larger amount of money quickly.
 This can be as a result of a sudden illness, a house-maintenance issue or a job redundancy.
 Some people downsize and place the released money into a savings account ready for a “rainy day” or invest it elsewhere.
+If you want to sell quickly try using a fast sale company such as Springbok Properties.

 Should I downsize my house?